davidcosc/davidos/README.md

 At this point we have developed all the drivers we are going to use for our operating system.
 We will use a "./os/bootsector.asm" and "./os/kernel-drivers.asm" file to set them all up from now on.
 Like we did in all the tutorials so far, all the required code will be read from disk to hard coded memory locations.
 This is fine, since we are simply setting up base functionality of our operating system.

-Once we get into running our games however, assigning static memory locations to load them will not be optimal.
+Once we get into running user programs however, assigning static memory locations to load them will not be optimal.
-We might want to add more games in the future, so their number might change.
-Games can require different sizes of memory.
-We might run games in a different order, depending on what we feel like playing.

-Assigning each game a static memory space would require us to always adjust our operating system for every new game and hardcode a new memory location.
-If we wanted to add new features to a game, we might have to change the hardcoded memory location.
-The available memory space may not be enough to contain the adjusted game anymore.
-We do not want to do this manually all the time.
-To solve this issue, we will create a simple memory manager.
-Its purpose will be, to dynamically assign memory space to requesting applications.
+User programs can grow in size over time.
+Previously assigned memory spaces could not be big enough to contain them anymore.
+Running all user programs at the same time may not be possible due to limited memory space.
+We should be able to use the same memory space for different programs based on what we choose to run at that time.
+We will need some form of memory manager, that will allow us to dynamically assign memory space to requesting applications.

 We are going to use a first fit, implicit list memory manager.
 Initially we will specify a memory area, that is big enough to hold up to 20 sectors of code and data.
-Since we are lazy, this should be enough for all the games we are ever going to make.
+For learning purposes, this should be enough for all the programs we are ever going to run.
 This initial memory area will contain so called boudary tags at the bottom and top of the area.
 We call the bottom boundary the header and the top boundary the footer.
 We call the memory space inbetween the boundaries payload.
 This is the actual memory space, that will be provided to an application.
 The memory area made up of the header, footer and payload is called a chunk.
 The header and footer of a chunk contain the size of the payload as well as a status flag, that indicates whether the chunk is free or in use.

 If an application requests memory space that is smaller than currently available memory of a free chunk, that chunk is split into two chunks.
 One is assigned to the application and marked used or allocated.
 The other is appended to the first chunk.
 It contains the remaining memory space and is marked free.
 This way chunks form an implicitly doubly linked list.
 It can be easily traversed using the payload sizes contained in the boundaries to navigate to the next or previous chunk.